Foundation Kit

-The Foundation Kit, or just Foundation for short, is an Objective-C framework in the OpenStep specification.
-It provides basic classes such as wrapper classes and data structure classes.
+The Foundation Kit, or just Foundation for short, is an Objective-C framework in the OpenStep specification described by NeXT Computer, Inc. It provides basic classes such as wrapper classes and data structure classes.
 This framework uses the prefix NS (for NeXTSTEP).
 It is also part of Cocoa and of the Swift standard library.

 Classes

 NSObject

 This class is the most common base class for Objective-C hierarchies and provides standard methods for working with objects by managing the memory associated with them and querying them.

 NSString and NSMutableString

 A class used for string manipulation, representing a Unicode string (most typically using UTF-16 as its internal format).
 NSString is immutable, and thus can only be initialized but not modified.
 NSMutableString is a modifiable version.

 NSValue and NSNumber

 NSValue is a wrapper class for C data types, and NSNumber is a wrapper class for C number data types such as int, double, and float.
 The data structures in Foundation Kit can only hold objects, not primitive types, so wrappers such as NSValue and NSNumber are used in those data structures.